 You can do this step well in advance, otherwise, make it the night before.
-Place the Armagnac in a pan with the zest and spices and bring to the boil.
+Place the Armagnac in a pan with the spices, finely grate in the orange zest and bring to the boil.
 Pop the prunes in a bowl, pour over the spiced Armagnac, cover with clingfilm and place in the fridge.

 When ready to make the cake, line a 20cm cake tin and preheat your oven to 180°C/350°F/gas 4.

 Break up the chocolate into pieces and put with the butter in a bowl over a pan of simmering water.
 Stir occasionally, until melted, then take off the heat.